View on GitHub

 Whenever the execution is paused, you can execute the v-commands as the normal commands of gdb, including vplot, vctrl and vchat.

-vplot extracts object graphs given a VKern source file (from vkern/ of the project), or it can synthesize naive VKern code for simple usages.
+vplot extracts object graphs given a ViewCL source file (from viewcl/ of the project), or it can synthesize naive ViewCL code for simple usages.

 vctrl controls the panes and the views displayed on panes of the visualizer.
-For instance, split an existed pane to create a new one, or apply a VQL request on a view.
-VQL programs can be synthesized via LLM API.
+For instance, split an existed pane to create a new one, or apply a ViewQL request on a view.
+ViewQL programs can be synthesized via LLM API.

 vchat is a unified LLM chat API.
 The prompt is designed to classify the message as either vplot or vctrl, and convert it into a well-formed command.